-This is an interdisciplinary major allowing great flexibility for students to structure their own program in consultation with their academic advisor.
-Please refer to the "Interdisciplinary Humanities Major" section of the Catalog for more information about this program.
+This is an interdisciplinary major allowing great flexibility for students to structure their own program in consultation with their academic advisor (see Interdisciplinary Majors and Minors).

 Journalism

 The Journalism Major is a professional writing major preparing students for careers in magazine writing, newspaper writing or other careers in journalism.
 Students complete one year of their program at Messiah College Philadelphia Campus.